asnaqsys/asnaqsys.github.io/manuals/datagate/programmers-guide/import-export-records.md

 ---
-title: "Importing & Exporting Records: A Guide"
+title: "Importing and Exporting Records to Text Files"
 description: "Master the art of importing and exporting records with our comprehensive guide.
 Learn tips for efficient data management."
 ---